Michigan Minimum Wage Law & Earned Sick Time

 Who does this affect?

-• Any business that employs one or more individuals must comply with the Michigan Minimum Wage and ESTA requirements.
+• Any business that employs one or more individuals must comply with the Michigan minimum wage and ESTA requirements.

-When do they go into effect?
+When do the laws go into effect?

 • The original versions of both laws – IWOWA (2018 PA 337) and ESTA (2018 PA 338) – will take effect on February 21, 2025.